RequestNetwork/requestNetwork/packages/docs/docs/guides/8-glossary.md

 ## Request Protocol

 The Request Protocol is the underlying protocol that powers Request.
-It defines how requests are stored on a distributed ledger and how to interprete actions performed on them.
+It defines how requests are stored on a distributed ledger and how to interpret actions performed on them.

 # Request Protocol